 - Coordinated the project schedule with an ongoing mining operation that runs nonstop every day of the year

 - Applied design automation technology never before employed in South America

 We also recently completed two other huge efforts at Escondida: the Organic Growth Project 1 and the Escondida Water Supply Project.

 Economic mainstay for Chile

-Located nearly 2 miles (3 kilometers) above sea level in the arid Atacama Desert of northern Chile, Minera Escondida is one of the most productive copper mines in the world.
+Located nearly 2 miles (3 kilometers) above sea level in the arid Atacama Desert of northern Chile, Minera Escondida is the world's largest copper mine.
 Since its first shipment in 1990, the mine has played a vital role in the Chilean economy.
-Minera Escondida accounts for:
+Escondida accounts for:

-- 8 percent of the world’s mined copper production
+- 5 percent of the world’s copper production

 - 10 percent of Chile’s exports

 - More than 2 percent of Chile’s gross domestic product